backand/backand-cli/README.md

 $ backand sync
 ```

-You will be prompted for the path to the prohect folder
+You will be prompted for the path to the project folder

 4. Clean syncing cache